2011 Article, updated November 2017

 - Second, the donor needs robust processes to verify that the intended gift, grant or donation will be used for the intended charitable purposes.
 Requiring that a detailed application form be completed and including in it a statutory declaration from a responsible officer of the donee is a good start.
 Then there needs to be a robust and properly documented assessment of applications, using some form of standard evaluation which includes some evaluation of the intended gift, grant or donation against the charitable purposes of the donor’s constitution.

 - Third, there should be some form of accountability requirement with the donee or its auditor confirming that the gift, grant or donation has actually been used for the intended charitable purposes, with a detailed project completion form filled out and including a statutory declaration from a responsible officer of the donee.

-For those governing the charitable donor, the ultimate test is whether a trustee has done enough (by exercising reasonable care and undertaking appropriate due diligence) to ensure that the gift would be used for charitable purposes.
+For those governing the charitable donor, the ultimate test is whether a trustee has done enough (by exercising reasonable care and undertaking appropriate due diligence) to ensure that the gift would be and has been used for charitable purposes.